Blog

 Read all Conference Post from the EADI "Debating Development Research" Blog

-The EADI Blog “Debating Development Research” has been set up as a discussion platform for the international development research community.
+The EADI Blog “Debating Development Research”, set up as a discussion platform for the international development research community, has become quite widely read in the wider community.
 As in previous EADI General Conferences, we've started a blog series dedicated to this year's conference as an opportunity to share research and opinions discussed at the conference.

 Reversing Agrarian Change and Restoring Hope in Ghana’s Mining‑Affected Communities